ggioffreda/glue-data-layer/README.md

 -----

-To better understand what's this all about this section presents three examples of common logic executed consuming the RethinkDb API directly or through this library.
+To better understand what's this all about this section presents three examples of common logic executed consuming the RethinkDB API directly or through this library.

-Connecting to RethinkDb:
+Connecting to RethinkDB:

 ```javascript
 var r = require('rethinkdb');